 What We Do

-NMFA is the voice of military families because, for 50 years, we have proven that we stand with all military families.
+NMFA is the voice of military families because, for more than 50 years, we have proven that we stand with all military families.
 Our Association is the “go to” source for Administration Officials, Members of Congress, and key decision makers when they want to understand the issues facing our families.
 They know we have “boots on the ground” with military families and understand better than anyone that “military families serve, too.”
 Through the support and programs we provide, and our respected voice on Capitol Hill and with the Departments of Defense and Veterans Affairs, our Association always looks out for the families who serve.

 In 1969, our Association was founded by a handful of military wives who wanted to make sure their widowed friends were properly taken care of.
 Two short years later, the Survivor Benefit Plan became law, and the Association has been hard at work ever since.
 A small, but determined, group of spouses around a kitchen table has expanded into a strong force of military families representing all ranks and Services.
 Our Historical Timeline 1969 to Present>>